Assistive Technology Australia

 Advice to architects, building designers, building owners and managers on accessibility to public buildings and facilities to meet the Disability Discrimination Act, including SEPP 5 compliance.
 There is a fee for this service.

-We offer competency-based training courses for allied health professionals.
-As a RTO (Registered Training organisation), ILC Training can provide VETAB accredited courses specialising in lifting and transferring for care workers.
+We offer assistive technology related training and competency-based training courses for allied health professionals and others working in the sector.
+As an RTO (Registered Training Organisation), Assistive Technology Australia Training can provide VETAB accredited courses including Home Modifications and Assisitive Technology Mentoring.

 Our publications include:

 The Guides offer an introduction to different types of AT and factors to consider when choosing and using AT.
-They feature tips and advice about a range of products that are helpful with performing everyday activities. view @ a Glance Guides index Topics include:
+They feature tips and advice about a range of products that are helpful with performing everyday activities.
+Topics include:

 - Personal Alarm Call System